Maximize tax savings

 If you have lost/misplaced your Aadhaar card, do not worry.
 You can get a duplicate Aadhaar card by downloading the PDF/e-Aadhaar online by visiting the UIDAI website and accessing the Aadhaar online services.

 No, the Aadhaar enrolment is a one-time physical procedure that can be done at any Aadhaar enrolment centre.
 To find the Aadhaar enrolment centre near you, visit the UIDAI website and search Aadhaar enrolment centre.

 Aadhaar is a unique identification number that enables each resident of India with the following:

 Unique Identification Authority of India (UIDAI) has made an official statement informing all Aadhaar cardholders to avoid making plastic/PVC Adhaar cards.
-These cards are not recognised as most often the QR code becomes dysfunctional due to printing errors.
-UIDAI reconfirms that original Aadhaar card issued or downloaded versions of Aadhaar printed on ordinary paper or mAadhaar are valid and people should avoid the so-called “Adhaar smart card”.
+These cards are not recognised as most often the QR code becomes dysfunctional due to the printing errors.